router-protocol/router-chain-docs/docs/tooling/infra/router-scan/fetch-data-using-js.md

 }
 ```

-The queryTag parameter is nothing but the query which was shared in the examples for querying data on GQL UI.
-So you can reuse the same queries to create your JS code.
+The queryTag parameter corresponds to the query shared in the examples for querying data on the GQL UI.
+Therefore, the same queries can be reused to create JavaScript code.

-To read the response you can use the below code snippet.
+To read the response, one can utilize the below code snippet.

 ```jsx
 console.log(response.data.data.paginatedBlock.totalRecords);
 console.log(response.data.data.paginatedBlock.blocks[0].hash);
 ```

-In this way, you can read the data from our explorer using JS as well.
+This approach allows for data retrieval from our explorer using JavaScript as well.